theochem/cookiecutter-python/README.md

 You must also modify setup.py to include the Cython sources and module names.

+Finally, you must modify the CMakeLists.txt files to include your sources and headers.
+If you have any special compile flags, you must also add those.
+If you have any link dependencies, you must also add those.
+This section requires a bit of familiarity with Cmake.

 After your project has been templated, you may perform a release by tagging commits in the format `x.x.x[ab]x`, where `x`s are replaced with digits.